SlothzDoCode/EPQ/README.md

-# EPQ
+# EPQ ideas

-- how using telemetry can improve lap times in simracing
+- How using telemetry can improve lap times in simracing and other motorsports?

-- set a benchmark laptime using a set track, car and setup (ray ff1600 at Oulton park circuit)
+- How competetive can a rebuilt kart be?

+- How suspension effects engine cooling in f1?

 -